 In regards to requests for deletion, it is important to understand that, as a general rule, national archival regulations require that personal data be stored.

 You can contact the Swedish Migration Agency's Data Protection Officer at firstname.lastname@example.org if you have questions about personal data processing.
-You also have the right to file a complaint with the Swedish Data Protection Authority if you feel that the Swedish Migration Agency is processing your personal data in a wrong or wrongful manner.
+You also have the right to file a complaint with the Swedish Authority for Privacy Protection if you feel that the Swedish Migration Agency is processing your personal data in a wrong or wrongful manner.

 In order to prevent access to information about you, there is electronic protection, compliant with security requirements, in place.